Part 1: Neural Networks and Scientific Emulation

 Functional programming The JAX module Equinox models are pure functions with explicit state

-N-body dynamics Module 3, Project 2, and the final-project JAX rebuild The physics your emulator learns to approximate
+N-body dynamics Module 3, Project 2, and the final-project JAX rebuild The simulator map your emulator approximates

 What Makes a Good Emulator?